Ellsworth, Wisconsin

 Ellsworth is a village in and the county seat of Pierce County, Wisconsin, United States.
 The population was 3,348 at the 2020 census.
-The village is adjacent to the Town of Ellsworth and now incorporates the formerly separate district known as East Ellsworth.
-The municipality of Ellsworth and its surroundings are slowly becoming incorporated into the Twin Cities Metro Area.
+The village is adjacent to the Town of Ellsworth and incorporates the former community of East Ellsworth.
+Ellsworth is home to the Ellsworth Cooperative Creamery, a farmer-owned dairy cooperative established in 1910, and hosts the annual Cheese Curd Festival, celebrating the community's dairy heritage.